 Architecture reviews and consulting hours are limited for a given production system, regardless the number of licenses purchased.

-In case an End-User runs the Enterprise version of sensenet ECM, our EULA allows its employees to carry out in-house development, but not for other parties.
+In case an End-User runs the Enterprise version of sensenet, our EULA allows its employees to carry out in-house development, but not for other parties.
 This grant also stands for solutions where the End-User provides a system for other parties in a SaaS model.

 While training is mandatory only for our Partners, we highly encourage developers of our End-Users to take these courses for the sake of efficiency.
 Both internal and 3rd-party developers can buy hours of consultancy as well.